 FCFE = Free cash flow - (debt issued - debt repaid)

-Debt issued and repaid in the period can be found on the cash flow statement.
+Debt issued and repaid in the period can be found on a cash flow statement.

-To calculate FCFF, first calculate earnings before interest and taxes (EBIT) using this formula:
+To calculate FCFF, first calculate earnings before interest and taxes (EBIT).

 EBIT = Net income - Interest - Taxes